Trump enforcement plan has immigrants bracing for raids, deportations

 "We are bracing ourselves for increased raids, increased detention of our family members, of our community members," said Marielena Hincapié, executive director of National Immigration Law Center.

-When asked at the White House briefing if this amounts to mass deportation, White House Press Secretary said "no."
+When asked at a the White House briefing if this amounts to mass deportation, White House Press Secretary Sean Spicer said "no."

 "The message from this White House and from the DHS is that those people who are in this country and pose a threat to public safety or have committed a crime will be the first to go and we will be aggressively making sure they are the first to go," Spicer said, adding that about 1 million people fit that criteria.

-The memos take a clear departure from the priority system that President Barack Obama had in place and that left many immigrants in the country feeling far more secure than they have been since Trump's election.
+The memos are a clear departure from the priority system that President Barack Obama had in place, which left many immigrants feeling more secure than they have been since Trump's election.

 There is one exception.
-The administration left in place the Deferred Action for Childhood Arrivals, DACA, a program that has shielded about 730,000 young immigrants from deportation and allowed them to work and study in the U.S. Obama authorized that program in 2012.
+The administration left in place the Deferred Action for Childhood Arrivals, or DACA, a program that has shielded about 730,000 young immigrants from deportation and allowed them to work and study in the United States.
+Obama authorized that program in 2012.

 DACA recipient Elvis Saldias, a 24-year-old property insurance adjuster originally from Bolivia, expressed relief and anxiety over Tuesday's news.